 Do you have sources for data that go beyond your industry standards?
 One of the world’s most advanced research tools is called Jaaxy.

-Jaaxy’s multiple websites aggregate data in different areas and bring it together for easy consumption of information to learn all you need to know about the competition of the niche and keywords you plan to use.
-Jaaxy breaks it all down for you.
+Jaaxy’s multiple websites aggregate data in different areas and bring it together for easy consumption of information to learn all you need to know about the competition of the niche and the keywords you plan to use.

 Keyword Goals

 Find out what drives most of the success on your site/page.
+Then build more content that supports that same kind of search intent.

 Remember, when Your Writing for Your Niche

 Content is more than clever headlines, beautiful designs, and perfect grammar.
-It’s worth the time to throw all those things away when creating content your audience will read.
+It’s worth the time to throw all those things away when

 Evidence Provided by Keywords

-Proof content is worthwhile (research).
 If you build it, they will come—but content marketing is still a young industry.
 There are no guarantees regarding how your content will perform in search, which lowers your chances of success if you don’t have a personal stake in it.

 Get to Know Your Niche Audience

-Then try to link to other things using your relevant keywords.
-Get to Know Your Audience, One of the best parts of running a content marketing strategy is you. as the writer, marketer, and general expert in your field.
+One of the best parts of running a content marketing strategy is that you, as the writer, marketer, and general expert in your field.
 Get to know your audience better than anyone else.
 And that intelligence can prevent you from writing content in the first place.

 Whiteboard Friday

-In today’s Whiteboard Friday, Focus on three ways to better get to know your audience and create content to connect with them.
+In today’s Whiteboard Friday, focus on three ways to better get to know your audience and create content to connect with them.

 Which Pages Should I Write Now?